ahgamut/ahgamut.github.io/content/posts/2021-07-13-ape-python.md

 for the user in terms on application size and performance.

-Cosmopolitan Libc does come with some tradeoffs as well (static compilation, C codebases, no multithreading), but I think it is amazing that I can send a `python.com` executable of a few megabytes as a zip file to someone, have them run it without worrying about the OS, and provide them a simple webapp with a backend that works even without an internet connection.
+Cosmopolitan Libc does come with some tradeoffs as well (static compilation, C codebases, no multithreading (**Update 2022-07-27:**, no multithreading *yet*, the pthreads API takes a while to fill)), but I think it is amazing that I can send a `python.com` executable of a few megabytes as a zip file to someone, have them run it without worrying about the OS, and provide them a simple webapp with a backend that works even without an internet connection.

 This successful `python.com` experiment unlocks many interesting directions: